Fkernel653/Rhytmer/README.md

-# FlowerDL - TUI Audio Downloader
+# flower-dl - TUI Audio Downloader

 A terminal-based user interface (TUI) for downloading high-quality audio.
 Built with Python, `yt-dlp`, and `textual` for a modern terminal experience with automatic metadata embedding.